What is Business Insurance?

 Your business interruption coverage will generally provide at least some protection for loss of business income.
 Business income coverage protects lost income resulting from a covered loss.
 Of course, if you can still operate your business, even from a remote location, then you will be expected to continue to do so in order to minimize your loss.
 For example, if it is still feasible for you to continue to sell your goods or provide your services, even if it means at a diminished capacity, then you may be required to do so.
 A failure to do so may provide your insurer a reason to deny or limit your claim.

 Extra Expenses Coverage

-Generally grouped along with a business income provision, will be an extra expenses provision.
-Extra expense coverage provides support for any added or additional expenditure that may arise when your business is interrupted by a covered event.
+Generally, grouped along with a business income provision, will be an extra expenses provision.
+Extra expense coverage provides support for any added or additional expenditure that may arise when your business is interrupted by a covered loss.
 For example, if you have to spend extra money operating out of a new location, or if you have to shell out money to store your inventory at a new location to protect it, then “extra expense” coverage would reimburse you for those expenditures.